 Overall, season 3 was a satisfying and great installment to the series.
 The pacing was on par, characters developed, and we even saw some character redemption for Billy (at the very end, but still).
 This season also saw the introduction of several new characters, and this seems to fit what the series did with season 2 (introducing Billy and Max).
 Alexei, the Russian, CHERRY-slurpee-loving scientist and the smarmy Mayor Larry Kline played by Cary Elwes.
-These two offered another layer to the show and its characters.
+These two offer another layer to the show and its characters.

-I wanted to feature this theory because it seems pretty airtight.
+I wanted to feature this Stranger Things theory because it seems pretty airtight.
 Does it follow the cyclical writing style of the writers?
 Check.
 Is it the exact kind of fake-out to keep us guessing but still remain unpredictable?
 Check.
 Does it tug at our heartstrings?
 Double check.

 Speaking of open storylines, we haven’t seen Dr. Brenner in a while.
 He played such a vital villain role in season 1, it would make sense to keep him in the loop and bring him back for season 4 to cap off his particular character.
 But in an interview with Entertainment Weekly published in September 2017, the Duffer Brothers announced that “Hearts were heard breaking in Netflix headquarters when the [Duffer] Brothers made four seasons sound like an official end, and I was suddenly getting phone calls from our actors’ agents . . .
 The truth is we’re definitely going four seasons and there’s very much the possibility of a fifth.
 Beyond that, it becomes I think very unlikely.”